Only 9,242 students earn a degree in Anthropology each year, which means it is ranked only 53rd out of 384 in appeal.

 Learn about the top ranked colleges and universities for Anthropology majors.
 Some of the factors included in the ranking methodology include education quality, average earnings of graduates, accreditation, and more.

 If you're looking for the best education available in Anthropology you simply can't do better than Washington University in St Louis.
-Students who graduate from this program report average early career income of $41,079 and mid-career income of $67,470.
+Washington University in St Louis anthropology students earn 12.1% more than the typical anthropology grad.
 Washington University in St Louis is located in the suburban region of Saint Louis, Missouri, near to shops and other entertainment.

 Yale University is among your top options if you want to study Anthropology.
 Students from the anthropology major at Yale University get 39.1% above the average college grad with the same degree.
 The setting in a large urban center is great for students seeking out considerable options for social networking, excitement, and exploration.

-Yale's 6:1 student-to-faculty ratio is among the very best in the United States.
 Students from outside the U.S. need not be worried about being out of place mainly because 10.7% of Yale's undergraduates originate from countries outside the U.S..
+About 73.0% of the educators at Yale University are full-time and get normal office hours, so they should be more accessible to help.
 Where is Yale University doing the best?
 Look into all the school's rankings.

 Any student who is interested in Anthropology needs to check out Harvard University.
 Anthropology majors from Harvard University get a earnings boost of approximately 39.0% over the average earnings of anthropology majors.
 This school is one of the largest schools in Massachusetts.